PreschoolKindergartenFirst Grade

 Habit 1: The Art of 'I Wonder...'
 (Cultivating Curiosity)

-This is the simplest and most powerful tool.
-Instead of stating facts, model curiosity out loud.
-When you gently turn questions back to your child, you empower them to form their own theories.
+This is the simplest and most powerful tool you can use.
+Instead of stating facts every time, model curiosity out loud.
+When you gently turn the question back to your child, you help them form their own ideas and theories.

 Instead of saying: 'That's a spider.
 It has eight legs.'